Bullmastiff Dog Puppy Sell Price, Colors, And Rescue Special info

 FCI Number: 157

-The origin of the bullmastiff is unclear.
-In the eighteenth century, in some regions of England, the Old English Mastiff and the English Bulldog were commonly interbred to produce dogs suitable for guarding people and their property.
-By the early twentieth century, the breed was widely used as an aid to game wardens in poaching control.
+The Bullmastiffs Dog’s origins are shrouded in uncertainty.
+During the eighteenth century in certain parts of England, a deliberate crossbreeding of the Old English Mastiff and the English Bulldog was common.
+This practice aimed to produce dogs well-suited for guarding both individuals and their property.
+By the early twentieth century, the breed had gained widespread recognition for its role in assisting game wardens in controlling poaching activities.

-The American Kennel Club recognized it in 1934.
-It was definitively accepted by the Federation Sinologic Internationale in 1955.
+The American Kennel Club granted recognition in 1934, and the breed received definitive acknowledgment from the Federation Cynologique Internationale in 1955.

-In 1928, the diamond mining company De Beers imported bullmastiffs into South Africa to guard the mines.
+Notably, in 1928, the diamond mining company De Beers imported bullmastiffs into South Africa with the specific purpose of guarding the mines.

 Breed Characteristics